cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 - **Xie:** What is plausible reasoning?

-  If the foregoing chapter is plausible reasoning, then it is a simple application of Bayes' rule.
+  If the foregoing chapter is plausible reasoning, then it is a calculus of evidence based on some simple applications of Bayes' rule.

+  - Is it the same as Bayesian network?

-  How about causality and model?
+  - How about causality and model?

+- **Xie:** Since plausible reasoning is at the first level of the causal ladder, it does not have a model.

+  A model of problem solving would be a model about deduction, induction and hypothesis (guessing), we can ask a causal reasoning robot, why he beliefs `A`, he will explain by showing the inductive and hypothetical evidences, we can ask a deeper why about why such evidences made him belief `A`, he will explain his model.

+  A causal reasoning robot can know about how he is programmed, how is this possible?

 **(1) Setting a problem to yourself.**